kkew3/token-count/README.md

 # Token Count

-Token Count is a command-line utility that counts the number of tokens in a text string, file, or directory, similar to the Unix [`wc`](https://man7.org/linux/man-pages/man1/wc.1.html) utility.
+Token Count is a command-line utility that counts the number of tokens in a text string or files similar to the Unix [`wc`](https://man7.org/linux/man-pages/man1/wc.1.html) utility.
 It uses the OpenAI [`tiktoken`](https://github.com/openai/tiktoken) library for tokenization and is compatible with GPT-3.5-turbo or any other OpenAI model token counts.

 ## Installation